 Built onto a giant offshore rock, Tanah Lot Temple remains one of the more venerated Hindu structures with strong ties to Balinese mythology.
 One of seven significant sea temples spread across Bali's coastline, this shrine is allegedly the work of Dan Hyang Nirartha, a 16th-century religious figure and traveler who founded the island's Shaivite priesthood.
 Though you can walk to the rock during low tide, keep in mind that non-Balinese visitors cannot enter the temple itself.
 The site--one of the most photographed in Bali--draws huge crowds at sunset, when soft light bathes the area and creates a nearly magical atmosphere.
 Before you visit Beraban, use our trip planner to discover what you can do and see there.

-Tanah Lot Temple Tours
+Tours To Tanah Lot Temple

 Duration: 10 hours